Click on one of the Frequently Asked Questions below, or scroll down to see all the answers:

 A: Mitey Riders Teams are the combination of one horse, one rider and as many as three volunteers.
 Throughout the course of each riding season, we do our best to keep the same teams together as often as possible.
-The consistency built within the team allows for the riders to succeed at their highest level, while gaining trust in his/her horse, leader and side-walkers.
+The consistency built within the team allows the riders to succeed at their highest level while gaining trust in his/her horse, leader and side-walkers.
 While we definitely understand that our teams will not be fully available 100% of each season, know that your involvement on one of our teams means a lot to your riders success in our program!

 Q: Can I be mentored to become a PATH Intl. instructor at Mitey Riders?